- find

 - Documentation

-Two popular commands used to find file system objects are find
+Two popular commands used to find file system objects are find and locate.

-Note: If you are not familiar with the GNU/Linux command line interface, review the Conventions page before proceeding.
+Note: If you are not familiar with the GNU/Linux command line interface, or you intend to use a script obtained from this site, review the Conventions page before proceeding.

 find